jdavis/nebulous-adventure/docs/iteration1/README.md

 Iteration One
 =============

-Contains all of the documentation for applying the Unified Process towards are first iteration.
+Contains all of the documentation for applying the Unified Process towards our first iteration.